This directory contains the

 pw includes the following commands by default:

-doctor Check that the environment is set up correctly for Pigweed. format Check and fix formatting for source files. help Display detailed information about pw commands. logdemo Show how logs look at various levels. module-check Check that a module matches Pigweed's module guidelines. test Run Pigweed unit tests built using GN. watch Watch files for changes and rebuild.
+doctor Check that the environment is set up correctly for Pigweed. format Check and fix formatting for source files. help Display detailed information about pw commands. logdemo Show how logs look at various levels. module Utilities for managing modules. test Run Pigweed unit tests built using GN. watch Watch files for changes and rebuild.

 To see an up-to-date list of